Roleyner/lifebit-assignment/README.md

 ## Access to the NodeJS app

 Either *ansible-playbook* output or terraform output will provide us with the instance public IP to be able to use it along with the port **3000**

+## Access to the VM via SSH

+As a private key named *nodejs-key* gets created through terraform into the same repo root directory, we can also leverage it for sshing to the EC2 instance as follows:

+`ssh -i nodejs-key vm_user@vm_ipv4_dns`

+Both *vm_user* and *vm_ipv4_dns* get outputted by terraform after applying changes to the infrastructure.

+### Caveat

+It's importante to tear down all the AWS resources used for this implementation, hence `terraform destroy` needs to be performed :)